airbytehq/airbyte/airbyte-webapp/README.md

 Builds the app and Docker image and tags the image with `yourtag`.
 Note: needs to be run from the root directory of the Airbyte project.

+## Entrypoints
+* `airbyte-webapp/src/App.tsx` is the entrypoint into the OSS version of the webapp.
+* `airbyte-webapp/src/packages/cloud/App.tsx` is the entrypoint into the Cloud version of the webapp.